-In some cases, it will be necessary for students who do not begin a core clerkship during the summer session to have their projected graduation date changed to August or December of 2025.
+In some cases, it will be necessary for students who do not begin a core clerkship during the summer session to have their projected graduation date changed to August or December of 2026.
 Such a change will defer participation in the residency match programs to the subsequent year.

-Deferring the Step 1 exam may affect scheduling of the Step 2CK licensure exam as all core clerkships must be completed prior to sitting for Step 2 CK per college policy.
+Deferring the Step 1 exam may affect scheduling of the Step 2CK licensure exam.
 The ERAS application is available for download to programs on the last Wednesday in September.
-Students should be aware of this date in order to sit for Step 2 CK in time for a score to be returned and available in the ERAs application on that day.
+Students should be aware of this date in order to sit for Step 2 CK in time for a score to be returned and available in the ERAS application on that day.